tiagodasbabes23/tiagodasbabes23/README.md

-👋 Hi, I’m Tiago Santos
+-👋 Hi, I’m Tiago Santos
-Hobbys : gaming 🎮, football ⚽, watch movies 🎥;
+-Hobbys : gaming 🎮, football ⚽, watch movies 🎥;
-Current working in Outsystems, Upskills ✍️
+-Current working in Outsystems, Upskills ✍️
-Curso Ciências e tecnologia 12º Ano 🎓
+-Curso Ciências e tecnologia 12º Ano 🎓
-I love flying ✈️
+-I love flying ✈️
-Im a work on progress ....
+-Im a work on progress ....

 <!---
 tiagodasbabes23/tiagodasbabes23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.